BIMservercenterDeveloper/BIMserver.center-unity-api/README.md

 To start integrating your Unity 3D software with the platform, please, follow this steps:

-  1. Create a free user account if you don't have one by [clicking here](https://bimserver.center/)
+  1. Create a free user account if you don't have one by [clicking here](https://bimserver.center) to manage bim projects and collaborate with others.
+  2. Create a free developer account if you don't have one by [clicking here](https://developers.bimserver.center) to get your developer and application ID.
-  2. Download a copy of this repository, read the documentation and play with the code provided.
+  3. Download a copy of this repository, read the documentation and play with the code provided.
-  3. In case of any doubt or problem, please, contact with us at developer@bimserver.center.
+  4. In case of any doubt or problem, please, contact with us at developer@bimserver.center.

 Let's join us and start to leverage the power of Open BIM!